2.4 GHz radio use: Effective isotropic radiated power (EIRP)

 Many video senders on the market in the UK advertise a 100 mW equivalent isotropically radiated power (EIRP).
 However, the UK market only permits a 10 mW EIRP limit.
 These devices cause far more interference across a far wider area, due to their excessive power.
 Furthermore, UK video senders are required to operate across a 20 MHz bandwidth (not to be confused with 20 MHz deviation).

 This more widely spread our and stronger power means that some foreign imported video senders are not legal, since they operate on a 15 MHz bandwidth or lower, which causes a higher spectral power density, increasing the interference.
 Furthermore, most other countries permit 100 mW EIRP for video senders, meaning a lot of video senders in the UK have excessive power outputs.

 Radio control

 Radio-controlled models

 Many radio-controlled drones, model aircraft, model boats and toys use the 2.4 GHz band.
-These radio systems can go up to 500 meters in radio-controlled cars and over 2.5 km in drones / airplanes.
+These radio systems can go up to 500 meters in radio-controlled cars and over 2.5 km in drones and airplanes.